cat394/HTML-Router/README.md

 ### onAll Hook

 We previously learned that `onAll` is useful when you want to execute common logic for all routes.
-However, the `context` object passed to the `onAll` hook is slightly different from other route hooks. **The `onAll` hook cannot access `templateContent` or `cloneNode` of each route**, instead, it receives the ID of the current route from `routeContext.routeid` and the values of dynamic segments from `routeContext.params`.
+However, the `context` object passed to the `onAll` hook is slightly different from other route hooks. **The `onAll` hook cannot access `templateContent` or `clone` of each route**, instead, it receives the ID of the current route from `routeContext.routeid` and the values of dynamic segments from `routeContext.params`.

 Also, as mentioned before, you cannot access the values of `customContext` for each route, and the `customContext` defined in `onAll` is only accessible within the `onAll` lifecycle and not shared across all routes.
 This specification ensures that `onAll` is a place to define common logic for all routes and specific route behaviors should be defined in each route.